Track your steps, send off DNA and blood samples, and this company will tell you what to eat

 A diet might make the weight melt off one person, while someone else eating the same food could gain some pounds.
 A startup called Habit promises to find the right meal plan for you by analyzing your blood, DNA and Fitbit steps.

-Habit showed off their $299 at-home kit for collecting your vitals at a CES preview event Wednesday (ironically, right next to a table full of hot dogs for the press).
+Habit showed off their $299 at-home kit (roughly converting to £241 or AU$408) for collecting your vitals at a CES preview event Wednesday (ironically, right next to a table full of hot dogs for the press).
 The kit includes everything you need to collect your biometrics for them to analyze: lancets for blood samples, mouth swabs for DNA samples and a tape measure for your body dimensions.
 You send everything back to Habit, and they'll analyze your information to create a food profile that recommends food you should eat to lose weight.

 You can order a Habit kit if you live in the San Francisco area.
 Founder and CEO Neil Grimmer said Tuesday the company will eventually expand nationwide.